WebGPU Development Pixels: Shader Programming

 Interesting perspective.
 I hadn't considered that angle before.

-Discussion about webgpu in WebGPU Development Pixels: Shader Programming
+Discussion about simulation in WebGPU Development Pixels: Shader Programming

 Interesting perspective.
 I hadn't considered that angle before.